Accoutrements, Naval, Pattern 1901 - Components

 Haversack.
 (Mark I.)

-The illustrated example is from the Carl Woods collection.
+The first example of this Haversack seen by KW, from the Carl Woods collection.
 Photograph © Carl Woods 2011.